Our right thinking about memoir writing projects or our right talking about them can lead to success or failure.

 Perhaps this means “I’m not producing brilliant insights?”
 Or perhaps this means “I’m afraid of being superficial.”
 This thought is perhaps associated with perfectionism.

 You are thinking just right today for writing!
+The time for pervfect is not now.

 2. What was I thinking when I decided to write a memoir!
 It’s probably better if I quit.

 You were most likely not thinking about memoir writing deeply at the time but reacting with your intuition or feeling.
 That intuition or feeling is probably as valid today as it was then.
 This chatter focuses on your fear of audience, on fear of releasing a book to an unappreciative readership.
 For the moment, just write the book for yourself.
 If you can write it honestly and completely for that first audience of yourself, then you will have made a great leap in production.
-Most frequently, you will be more valuing of the manuscript at a later date.

 When you decided to write an autobiography, you were reacting from a heart-felt impulse.
 Keep writing.
 Your feeling or impulse was a-ok.